Alvis Saladin: British Army

-The Saladin was used by B Sqn 16/5 Lancers during their defence of Nicosia airport in 1974 and subsequent armed recce operations under the banner of the UN.
+The Saladin was used by B Squadron 16th/5th The Queen's Royal Lancers during their defence of Nicosia airport in 1974 and subsequent armed reconnaissance operations under the banner of the UN.
 Saladins were also employed by the British Army in Northern Ireland during The Troubles.

-In 1975 Saladins of B Squadron 1RTR were moved from Pergamos Eastern SBA to assist with the defence of Nicosia Airport, this was a stand off with Turkish forces and UN forces.
+In 1975 Saladins of B Squadron 1Royal Tank Regiment were moved from Pergamos Eastern SBA to assist with the defence of Nicosia Airport, this was a stand off with Turkish forces and UN forces.

 Australia

 The Royal Australian Armoured Corps (RAAC) modified Saladin turrets, and fitted them onto M113A1 tracked personnel carriers; this combination was known as the Fire Support Vehicle (FSV).
 However, the same name was also used for a subsequent vehicle, based on the turret from the FV101 Scorpion (and accepted by the RAAC in 1976).
 This was later redesignated the Medium Reconnaissance Vehicle (MRV).

 Oman

 The Saladin was widely used by the Sultan of Oman's armed forces throughout the Omani Civil War, and saw extensive action during the period 1971 to 1976, supporting ground forces and on convoy patrol.
 Often crewed by British servicemen (loan soldiers) and Omani servicemen, the Sultan's Armoured Car Squadron consisted of an estimated 36 Saladins.
 They saw extensive action supporting troops from the British SAS, Oman Firqa, Oman regulars, and Iranian forces in their war with the Adoo.
 The squadron's vehicles were regularly attacked by Katyusha rockets, anti-tank mines, rocket propelled grenades, and light and heavy machine gun fire.
 Many vehicles were mined and repaired, and after the end of the war in 1976 the Saladin remained in service until the early 1980s.
 An unpublished account called The Tinned Equivalent was written in 1977, and details many of the events of that war.